State Listed Species

 Learn more about state listed species in Transect Reports

-Incidental take is defined as harm or impacts that occur to a species due to an otherwise lawful activity, i.e., impacting the species is not the purpose of the project.
+Incidental take is defined as harm or impact that occurs to a species due to an otherwise lawful activity, i.e., impacting the species is not the purpose of the project.

-Where state-listed species review is required as part of a state permitting process (like the PNDI Environmental Review process in Pennsylvania, for example), the process is included as part of the Permits & Pathways table so that customers can be prepared for state-listed species review.
+If a state-listed species review is required (e.g. the PNDI Environmental Review process in Pennsylvania), the process is included as part of the Permits Matrix so that customers prepare for a state-listed species review.

-Non-federal species of concern that occur on certain federal lands, like BLM, are often subject to special protection measures determined by the land management agency, often on a case-by-case basis.
+Non-federal species on federal lands (e.g., BLM) often have specific protection measures determined by the land management agency.
 In these cases, Transect Reports will recommend that you contact the agency as soon as possible to learn about their specific species protection measures.

-The current list of states where Transect supports state-listed species profiles includes (as of 2/13/24):
+Here’s a current list of states where Transect supports state-listed species profiles (as of 7/24):

 • California